Here you'll find useful information about the Sinclair Method to treat Alcohol Use Disorder.

 By combining best-in-class coaching or therapy techniques, we produces jaw-dropping results in the shortest time possible.

-Now available in California, Rhode Island, Massachusetts, Connecticut, Maine, New Jersey,
+Now available in California, Connecticut, DC, Florida, Georgia, Maine, Maryland, Massachusetts, New Jersey, and Rhode Island

 Click on the links below to see the studies that back our method.